Skip to content

 That was the opening line from an email we received from Sarah, a 53-year-old woman from New Hampshire.

 Sarah is active — she runs a few 10Ks and half marathons each year — and has been thriving on a whole food plant-based diet for the past four years.
+But when she wrote us (while waiting on blood results from her doctor), she was desperate for answers.

+As we later discovered, Sarah was deficient in iron, an essential metal for all living things.
 Too little iron can cause issues from your brain to your nails (including the fatigue Sarah was experiencing), but too much can be equally as dangerous.

 So let's get to the bottom of why iron is so important, how you can avoid Sarah's situation, and the best plant-based sources to support your long-term health.